ligato/docs/docs/tutorials/05_kv-scheduler.md

 }
 ```

+---

-There is no requirement for the `WithMetadata` field in the example.
+There is no requirement for the `WithMetadata` field.
 The `Create` method will not return any metadata:

 ```go
 func (d *RouteDescriptor) Create(key string, value *model.Route) (metadata interface{}, err error) {